Tarunsharma-20/Pizza_Sales_Analysis-SQL/README.md

 - **Revenue Contribution:** Classic pizza dominates the total revenue with $ 2,20,053.10, accounting for a contribution of 26.91%.

+✨ These insights can help in understanding customer preferences, identifying the most popular pizza types, and analyzing sales trends, providing a comprehensive view of the business's performance during the specified period.

 ## Contributors
 - [@Tarunsharma-20](https://github.com/Tarunsharma-20)